£53.40 excl. VAT sq m

 When fitting a fourth panel (in a four wall room scenario) between panels one and three, ensure you are happy with the gap either end, ideally no more 2 or 3mm.
 Once you are happy with way everything fits you can fix your panels into place.

-Despite being moisture resistant, we would highly recommend you prime all cut edges prior to fitting to further protect your panels from humidity and water ingress, particularly if using in a bathroom environment.
+Our panels are cut from pre-primed.moisture resistant, when cut, the edges of the boards are exposed MDF.
+When painting Bead & Butt panelling, and despite it being moisture resistant, we would highly recommend you prime all cut edges prior to fitting to further protect your panels from humidity and potential water ingress, particularly if used in a bathroom.

-Although pre-primed we would recommend a final coat of primer to cover the caulk and a coat, or two, of a suitable top coat for bathroom and kitchen environments.
+In addition, and after fitting, we would also recommend a final coat of primer to cover the caulk, and any filled fixing holes, along with a coat, or two, of a suitable top coat for bathroom and kitchen environments.